swiftlang/swift-evolution/proposals/nnnn-safe-shared-contiguous-storage.md

   ///     with the value in the memory referenced by this pointer. public func unsafeLoad<T>(
     fromUncheckedByteOffset offset: Int, as: T.Type
   ) -> T

   /// Returns a new instance of the given type, constructed from the raw memory
-  /// at the specified offset.
-  ///
-  /// The memory at this pointer plus `offset` must be initialized to `T`
-  /// or another type that is layout compatible with `T`.
-  ///
-  /// This is an unsafe operation.
-Failure to meet the preconditions
-  /// above may produce an invalid value of `T`.
-  ///
-  /// - Parameters:
-  ///   - offset: The offset from this pointer, in bytes. `offset` must be
-  ///     nonnegative.
-The default is zero.
-  ///   - type: The type of the instance to create.
-  /// - Returns: A new instance of type `T`, read from the raw bytes at
-  ///     `offset`.
-The returned instance isn't associated
-  ///     with the value in the range of memory referenced by this pointer. public func unsafeLoadUnaligned<T: BitwiseCopyable>(
-    fromByteOffset offset: Int = 0, as: T.Type
-  ) -> T

-  /// Returns a new instance of the given type, constructed from the raw memory